sql-machine-learning/elasticdl/docs/designs/allreduce.md

 * It is not easy to identify the right ratio of the number of workers to the number of parameter servers.
 For example, if only a small number of parameter servers are used, network communication will likely become the bottleneck for training.
 If many parameter servers are used, the communication may saturate network interconnects.
+* The memory quota of workers and parameter servers requires fine tuning to avoid out-of-memory or memory waste.
 * If the model could fit within the computational resources on each worker, additional maintenance and communication overheads are introduced when the model is partitioned to multiple parameter servers.
-* Additional computational resources for replicating models of each parameter server are needed to support fault-tolerance.
+* We need to replicate the model on each parameter server in order to support fault-tolerance, which requires additional computational and storage resources.

 In contrast, distributed training based on collective communication primitives such as [allreduce](https://mpitutorial.com/tutorials/mpi-reduce-and-allreduce/) could be more efficient and easier to use in certain use cases.
 There are many existing technologies available that provide